codingMustache/codingMustache/README.md

 ## Joke of the Day

-I went to a book store and asked the saleswoman where the Self Help section was, she said if she told me it would defeat the purpose.
+What do you call a careful wolf?
+Aware wolf.

 ## Daily Trivia

-Which of the following is a personal computer made by the Japanese company Fujitsu?
+What does the &#039;S&#039; in the RSA encryption algorithm stand for?
- 1. FM-7
+ 1. Shamir
- 2. PC-9801
+ 2. Stable
- 3. Xmillennium
+ 3. Secure
- 4. MSX
+ 4. Schottky

 <details>
   <summary>Answer</summary>
-  FM-7
+  Shamir
 </details>